MikeDigitize/JSFundamentals/README.md

 Context is defined based on the location the function was called from - known as the call site.
 In the above example the function <code>bar</code> is called in the global scope and attempts to log a variable attached to <code>this</code>.
 The variable it attempts to log - <code>a</code> - has been defined in the global scope.
 Since the function was called in the global scope, <code>this</code> refers to the global object and therefore logs <code>a</code> from the global scope.

 This is known as the default context rule.
-Be aware that in strict mode the default context rule is ignored if the scope is global and <code>this</code> will be undefined.
+Be aware that in strict mode the default context rule is ignored if the scope is global; if that's the case <code>this</code> will be <code>undefined</code>.
 To see how the default rule changes according to the call site, take the following example:

 ```javascript
 function bar() {